-Experiments demonstrated that solder flow was sensitive to reflow temperatures, flux type and pre-stressing.
-The best flow results were obtained with a citric acid-based flux.
+A test method was developed to characterize capillary flow of typical PWB surfaces.
+The test is based on solder flow from a pad onto narrow strips or lines.
+Experiments demonstrated that capillary flow was sensitive to the ratio of pad radius to line width ( $\delta/r$ ), flux type and pre-stressing.
+The best flow results were consistently obtained with a $\delta/r = 0.5$ and a citric acid-based flux.
 Environmental aging generally degraded capillary flow.